CESP-ExpHer/GCPBayes-Pipeline/1/README.md

 ## Bash file - Global
 **Bash file Name:** [00_Global_run_GCPBayes.sh](../0_Bash)
 <br><br>
-We provided an overall bash file for performing analyses on Breast (BCAC) and Ovarian (OCAC) GWAS summary statistics data.
-However, a user could edit this Bash file and use it for running any GWAS summary statistics data two traits.
+We provided an overall bash file for performing analyses on GWAS summary statistics data.
+A user could edit this Bash file and use it for running any GWAS summary statistics data two traits.
 <br>
 This code is running the GCPBayes pipeline from **Section C** to **Section E**, by calling for different *R scripts* in a simple and automated way.
 <br>